1996 National League Championship Series: Game 6

 After his rattling defeat in Game 2, Greg Maddux stepped up in Game 6 and outdueled Cardinals starter Alan Benes to keep Atlanta's comeback hopes alive.
 While Maddux mowed down the Cardinals, with some help from a great catch by center fielder Marquis Grissom, the Braves struck first in the second on Jermaine Dye's sacrifice fly with runners on second and third.
 In the fifth, Jeff Blauser was hit by a pitch, moved to second on a groundout and scored on Mark Lemke's single.
-A wild pitch by Mark Wohlers led to the Cardinals' only run of the game in the eighth with the run charged to Maddux, but the Braves got the run back in the bottom half on Rafael Belliard's RBI single off of Todd Stottlemyre.
-Then Wohlers pitched a perfect ninth inning to finish off the Cardinals and to extend the Championship Series to its seventh game.
+Those would be the only runs Benes allowed in five solid innings, but was given very little support.
+A wild pitch by Mark Wohlers allowed Royce Clayton to score from third led to the Cardinals' only run of the game in the eighth with the run charged to Maddux, but the Braves got the run back in the bottom half on Rafael Belliard's RBI single off Todd Stottlemyre.
+Wohlers pitched a perfect ninth inning to earn the save, finish off the Cardinals, and to extend the Championship Series to its seventh game.